 I work long or short term, dependent on a person's needs and have helped people to cope with a wide range of issues including depression, trauma, anxiety, anger, abuse and bereavement amongst others.

 I am a registered member of BACP, which means I am bound by their Ethical Framework for the Counselling Professions and their Professional Conduct Procedure.
-I have regular supervision, keep my skills up to date using Continuing Professional Development and have current professional indemnity insurance.
+I have regular supervision, keep my skills up to date with Continuing Professional Development and have current professional indemnity insurance.
 I have BUPA recognition and a DBS check.

 Training, qualifications & experience